Why Don't People Believe In Jesus Christ?

 6. Lack of Personal Connection

 Belief in Jesus Christ often requires a personal connection or spiritual experience.
-Without prior encounters, it can be hard to accept Christianity, and without a connection, Jesus as a Savior may seem irrelevant.
+For those who have not had such encounters, it can be challenging to understand or accept the claims of Christianity.
+Without a personal connection, the concept of Jesus as a savior may seem abstract or irrelevant.

 Conclusion

-These reasons can spark dialogue between believers and nonbelievers, leading to a more inclusive and respectful exchange of ideas.
+Understanding these reasons can help foster dialogue and empathy between believers and non-believers, promoting a more inclusive and respectful exchange of ideas.

 I feel people, specifically african american people such as myself, have been historically fed lies and mistruths that we don’t know what to believe.
 Im speaking of the same people who have had their entire history stripped from them and were violently prohibited from reading books and on special occasions the bible.
 That alone makes one think why was that book forced on us but we could not read any other book.
 There are others but I hope you get where I’m going..